How to Install Void Linux

 Creating the Filesystems and Mountpoints

-We will want to use the vfat for this one.
+We’ll use the “vfat” for this one.

 Creating the Filesystems and Mountpoints